digama0/mm0/mm0.md

 * An `axiom` directive declares a new axiom or inference rule.
 This asserts that a term in a provable sort (i.e. a formula) is derivable if all the hypotheses are derivable.
 * A `def` directive allows the creation of a new function symbol, defined to equal some expression in terms of the input variables, as well as some additional "dummy variables", which do not appear as arguments to the definition and are instantiated "arbitrarily" when unfolded.
 (See Definition Substitution.)
 * A `theorem` directive asserts that a formula is derivable assuming that the hypotheses are derivable.

-Variable inference
----

-A theorem may reference variables inside types and formulas that are not explicitly bound in the declaration.
-Variable inference is the process by which these variables, declared in the local scope, are automatically inserted into the theorem statement.
-To prevent ambiguity of inferred variable order, `term`s and `def`s are not permitted to use inferred variables, although `def`s may infer dummy variables used in the definition.

-Additionally, variables are organized into two types, bound variables and regular variables.
-For variables in the given binder list, this is denoted by curly braces for bound variables and parentheses for regular variables.
-Dummy variables (in dot binders) are always bound.
-An inferred variable is considered regular unless it is required to be bound.

-* Bound variables may not have a dependent type.
-* Bound variables may not have a `strict` type.
-* All variables appearing as dependencies of a type must be bound.
-* If a term constructor has an bound argument, then the substitution to this argument must be a variable, and that variable must be bound.

-For example:

-    var x y z: set;
-    var ph ps: wff*;
-    theorem foo {x: set} (ph: wff y): $ A. x A. z (ph /\ ps) $ > $ ps $;

-Here the binder `(ph: wff y)` refers to `y` which is not among the previous binders, and the first hypothesis `$ A. x A. z (ph /\ ps) $` refers to `z`, and `ps`, neither of which are declared.

-Note that `x` and `ph` are both declared in the local scope; these declarations are ignored because their names are *shadowed* by the theorem binders.

-Inferred variables are unordered in the specification file.
-Verifiers are permitted to enforce any standard ordering in the proof file (for example, alphabetical order).
-The above theorem has three bindings: `{x: set}`, `(ph: wff y)` and the anonymous binding `(_: $ A. x A. z (ph /\ ps) $)`.
-Bindings come in three groups: the (nondependent) bound variables, the regular variable bindings, and the formulas.
-It is an error for the explicit bindings to come out of order.

-For bound variables and variables with simple types, like `{x: set}`, no variables are inferred.
-For `(ph: wff y)`, this variable depends on `y` and so `{y: set}` is inferred.

-For formulas, any variables that are referenced in the syntax tree are inferred.
-The syntax tree of the example is `wal x (wal z (wa ph ps))`, and so we check for `x,z,ph,ps` that they appear in the binder list, and insert the ones that don't.
-So this would add `{z: set}` as a bound variable binder and `(ps: wff*)` as a dependent binder.
-(This is not a proper type yet, but we defer resolution of the open type.)
-Finally, we look at the target formula `ps` and we don't need to do anything because the variable is already present.

-Once all the bindings are accumulated, all the variables with open types are given types that depend on all bound variables.
-So `(ps: wff*)` becomes `(ps: wff x y z)`.
-The end result is:

-    theorem foo {x y: set} (ph: wff y) {z: set} (ps: wff x y z) (_: $ A. x A. z (ph /\ ps) $): $ ps $;

-and this is the version of the theorem that is proven in the proof file.

-For definitions, the process is the same except that inferred bound variables are marked as dummy variables.
-It is illegal for a bound variable in a definition to not appear as a type dependency to some other variable.

 Type checking
 ---